C.H.D. Academic Guidelines

 Upon admission to the CHD program, students are assigned a faculty advisor to help them plan course scheduling.
 Students are responsible to contact their advisor for help in planning course loads each semester prior to registering.
 Students must complete a "Prospectus" which serves as a plan of study during their first semester in the CHD program.

-A final comprehensive examination is required for completion of the M.A. in Counseling and Human Development program.
+As part of the Master’s program graduation requirements, CHD students must successfully pass a final comprehensive examination.
+This is a capstone assessment of core areas of knowledge required/expected of the profession, as well as a demonstration of your ability to translate the theory and knowledge gained in the curriculum into practical insights related to client/student care.
 The examination is generally taken during the last semester the student is completing course requirements.
 Those who fail any section of the comprehensive examination, or the examination as a whole, are required to complete a second examination as determined by the faculty.
-If the second examination results are also unsatisfactory, matriculation will be delayed and course retakes (with specified course competency requirement) will be required at the student’s expense.
-If student performance results in failure of the course retakes (a performance of less than 80%), matriculation will be terminated.
+If the second examination results are also unsatisfactory, matriculation is delayed and course retakes (with specified course competency requirements) are required at the student’s expense.
+If student performance results in failure of the course retakes (a performance of less than 80%), matriculation is terminated.

 Dual Specialization Policies - M. A. in Counseling and Human Development